Detox E2E Testing for React Native: Setup, Synchronization, and CI Integration

 // By accessibility label

-element(by.label('Close modal'))
+element(by.label('Close dialog'))

-// By type
+// By element type

 element(by.type('RCTTextInput'))